Free temporary Thailand phone number to receive SMS online (+66)

 If no code arrives, you are not charged.
 You only pay when the verification goes through.

-Why it beats a free line
+Why it beats a free number

 A private number is strong, but it is not magic.
 It will not help in these cases: